How to Make the 5 Mother Sauces

 Espagnole Sauce

-Toques off to Escoffier Online Chef Instructor Kevin Quinn, who demonstrates our third mother sauce, Espagnole.
+Toques off to Escoffier Online Chef Instructor Kevin Quinn, who demonstrates the third mother sauce, Espagnole.

 Yields 2 quarts